 - Provision for differing diets, for example gluten free, vegetarian, cultural/religious requirements

 - Family groupings to encourage social development and awareness of different eating needs and practices

 - Accompanied visits to health services appointments such as paediatrician, physiotherapist, occupational therapist in order to support parent/carer and child

 - A nursery curriculum that responds to multi-professional targets, which are incorporated into MEP's

-For more further information, please view the following documents;
+For further information, please view the following documents on our Policies Page.

 - SEND Information Report